SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Behind it, you will see the white bridge.
 That is the Oakland side of the Bay Bridge.
 It's cut in half by the islands in the middle.
 The city on the other side of the bay is Oakland.

-As you continue to climb, you will find all brick stairs.
-They are just as steep as the concrete stairs you just climbed, but I love the look of these.
+As you continue to climb, you will find all brick stairs that are just as steep as the concrete stairs you just climbed.
+I love the look of these.

 You will also see some lovely flowers and plants on this section of the climb.

-When you finally reach the top, you will be in the parking lot to Coit Tower.
-You are near the entrance and only have a small staircase to climb to enter.
+When you finally reach the top, you will be in the parking lot of Coit Tower.
+You are near the entrance, and there's only one more small staircase to climb to get in.

-If you are walking down the stairs from the top, head to the eastern side of the parking lot and look for this brick staircase.
-This is the entrance to take you down toward the Embarcadero.
+If you are walking down the stairs after visiting Coit Tower, then head to the eastern side of the parking lot and look for this entrance the the brick staircase.

 North Beach: You will find the North Beach neighborhood to the west of Telegraph Hill and Coit Tower.
 This old Italian district has a lot of history, good food, and fun activities.
-You can sample traditional Italian treats, see the spot where Marilyn Monroe and Joe DiMaggio took a picture after their wedding, and learn more about the Beat Generation and their local haunts.
+You can sample traditional Italian treats, see where Marilyn Monroe and Joe DiMaggio took their wedding photos, and learn more about the Beat Generation and their local haunts.

 Fisherman's Wharf: This lively district is home to dozens of tourist attractions.
 Fisherman's Wharf is where most of the SF Bay Cruises leave from, too.
 Top attractions in this district include Pier 39, Ghirardelli Square, and the ferries to Alcatraz.